sreenathachakala/quilt/api/python/metadata_service/README.md

     - Calculate total size of all objects in this version of this package
     - Look at file type breakdown in this package

-You may want to combine the two tables.
-This is a valuable but more expensive operation.
+   __You may want to combine the two tables.
+This is a valuable but more expensive operation exposed via a third view:__

 3. Entries along with which manifest they are in
     - `quilt_metadata_service_combined`